agrublev/ucsb-vue/README.md

 ## Step 4

-Replace the methods object with the following object
+Replace the methods with the following object inside the App.vue

 ```javascript
 {